universalbit-dev/CityGenerator/README.md

 ---
 ### [CityGenerator]
-is an application designed to generate a city model.
+is an application designed to generate american city model.the idea is to generate [fabcity](https://fab.city/resources/2022-fab-city-book/) models

 ### Clone the project
 ```bash